 The topping contains flour, brown sugar, cinnamon, butter, and walnuts.
 I chopped the walnuts for the topping very finely, but this is up to your preference.
 You can chop the walnuts roughly if preferred.

-If you want to save some calories and sugar, then replace the topping with walnuts or oats.
+If you want to cut down the sugar, then replace the topping with walnuts or oats.

 Super Moist Banana Nut Muffins Recipe